Sagenda/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==

+= 2.3.3 =
+* FIXED : Loading animation was not stopping if no event to display.

+== Changelog ==

+= 2.3.3 =
+* FIXED : Loading animation was not stopping if no event to display.

 = 2.3.2 =
 * FIXED : Correct a bug when switching from month view to week view the days in the previous month (if splited on 2 months) where not displayed.

-== Changelog ==

 = 2.3.1 =
 * FIXED : Correct a date format bug in FireFox.